Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: A short foray into some neighbouring topics

 \subsection{The Smoluchowski coagulation ordinary differential equation}

-The spatially homogeneous analogue of the PDE we study, the Smoluchowski coagulation equation, may have been originally formulated in Smoulchowski's seminal work~\cite[(67)]{smol}, and has been an object of attention for theoretical probabilists for a long time.
+The spatially homogeneous analogue of the PDE we study, the Smoluchowski coagulation equation, was, to the author's best knowledge, originally formulated in Smoulchowski's seminal work~\cite[equation (67)]{smol}, and has been an object of attention for theoretical probabilists for a long time.
 The equation is now an ODE; it has a discrete and continuous mass version, as does the PDE.
 The solution $f: \N \times [0,\infty) \to [0,\infty)$ of the discrete form of this ODE may be written

 In the continuous counterpart, the space of masses is now $[0,\infty)$ rather than $\N$, and the two sums are replaced by integrals with the natural ranges of integration.
 Existence and uniqueness results were obtained by McLeod \cite{mcleoddiscrete}, White \cite{white} and Ball and Carr \cite{BallCarr} in the discrete case, the latter also addressing the mass conservation of solutions.
 For such results in the continuous case, see McLeod \cite{mcleodcts}, and Norris \cite{norrisone} who also shows an example of non-uniquneness.